floooh/fips/README.md

 ### Public Service Announcements

+- **26-Feb-2016**: cmake generator definition in fips build config files is now more flexible by exposing the cmake -A (generator platform) and -T options (generator toolset), there's now also a 'Default' generator which lets cmake select the 'best' build file generator for the platform.
+All this together simplifies the version situation with Visual Studio on Windows.
+Previously, the build config win64-vs2013-debug was used as default config.
+When only VS2015 is installed, generating build files had failed, unless the build config win64-vs2015-debug was selected manually.
+Now there's a new generic default config called **win64-vstudio-debug**.
+This lets cmake pick whatever VStudio version is installed.
+Of course it is still possible to pick a specific Visual Studio version with the 'old' build configs \*-vs2013-\* and \*-vs2015-\*.

 - **14-Feb-2016**: fips can now import dependencies pinned to a specific git revision (previously only by tag or branch name).
 Many thanks to fungos (https://github.com/fungos) for implementing this!
 Here's how a specific